Commidendrum robustum: Range and habitat

-Before humans altered the natural ecosystem the tree was a dominant component of the woodlands between elevations between 300 and 600 m on the island.
+Before humans altered the natural ecosystem the tree was a dominant component of the woodlands at elevations between 300 and 600 m on the island.
 The subspecies gummiferum was the main tree in the moist gumwood woodlands of the central ridge at 500 to 650 metres.
 Lower down the dry gumwood woodlands occupied about a quarter of the island between 300 and 500 metres.
 By 1868 John Charles Melliss estimated the total number of trees in various places at just 1300 to 1400.

 In the 21st century the trees are found in just two locations on Saint Helena with a total of just 679 mature individuals.
 The main woodland is on Peak Dale where grazing by introduced species has been restricted.
 The replanting of gumwoods on the Horse Point Plain was started in 1988 and continued through the 1990s.
 Hundreds of young trees have been planted there by the Millennium Grove Forest Project.